|Photos||Video & Audio||Blogs||Statistics||Archive||Fantasy||Mobile|

 Birth of Naoomal Jeoomal, the exotically named right-hander who opened in India's inaugural Test, at Lord's in 1932.
 He played only three Tests, though, and his Test career ended ignominiously when he edged a ball onto his head and had to retire hurt, against England in Madras in 1933-34.
 He died in Bombay in 1980.

 Dinesh Mongia, born today, forced his way into the Indian national side with a string of big innings.
 He hammered 159 in the one-day series decider against Zimbabwe in Guwahati in March 2002, but suspicions remained that kinks in his technique could be exposed on more challenging tracks abroad, and indifferent displays in England resulted in him being relegated to a bit-part role in the tours that followed.
 He made it to the 2003 World Cup squad but didn't contribute significantly.
 He went on to play for Lancashire and Leicestershire, and was especially useful in the Twenty20 Cup.
-In 2007 he joined the ICL, but he returned to the official fold in 2009.

 © ESPN Sports Media Ltd.